-Over the last year, I’ve taken more Giant Ibis night bus journeys than I care to admit.
+Over the years, I’ve taken more Giant Ibis night bus journeys than I care to admit.
 When I first moved to Cambodia, I vowed I would never take a night bus in Cambodia.
-Since then, I’ve made an exception for Giant Ibis because of their safety record and the many precautions they take to make sure each trip is a safe one.
-I’m now a regular on the Giant Ibis night bus from Phnom Penh to Siem Reap.
+Since then, I’ve made an exception for Giant Ibis because of their safety record and precautions.
+I’m now a regular on the Giant Ibis night bus from Siem Reap to Phnom Penh.
 In this post, I’ll share some details about the company and the trip from Phnom Penh to Siem Reap (and vice-versa).

-What makes Giant Ibis different from other night buses in Cambodia is that they make safety a priority.
-The buses go slowly, with a maximum speed of 60km (37 miles) per hour.
+Night buses in Cambodia are notoriously unsafe.
+Giant Ibis, on the other hand, makes safety a priority.
+Their buses go slowly, with a maximum speed of 60km (37 miles) per hour.
 They enforce this by transmitting the speed via GPS to the Giant Ibis office so that management knows if a driver breaks the rules and go faster.
-Going slowly is not only safer, but allows for a better night’s sleep, because even at at these speeds the bus usually arrives in six or six-and-a-half hours.
+Going slowly is not only safer, but allows for a better night’s sleep, because even at at these speeds the bus usually arrives in six or seven hours.
 Another safety precaution Giant Ibis takes is to always have two drivers on each bus, and they switch half-way through the journey.
 If one driver feels fatigued he can switch out and take a nap.

 In addition to offering a safe ride, each seat is equipped with a power socket that accept standard American, Euro, and UK plugs, and most of them usually work.
 The bus has WiFi (password: giantibis) that is provided by 3G.
 This means the connection works as long as there’s 3G coverage, which is for true for about 60% of the journey.
 Be aware that they do turn out the lights soon after the journey begins, so if you do want to read you will need to bring your own lighting.